 The menu was full of dishes I wanted to try, but here are the ones I settled on.

 Burrata – Served with grilled bread, the burrata is bursting with flavor thanks to the sea salt and olive oil.
-They added honey to the top as well which brought a sweet taste to the creamy cheese.
-I always love burrata, and it was done really well here.
+They added honey to the top as well, which brought a sweet taste to the creamy cheese.
+I always love burrata, and it was done well here.

-My wife got the four cheese which had oregano, garlic, arugula and of course four kinds of cheese.
-It had a huge mozzarella flavor that is almost overpowering but great if you like a good rich cheese.
-The flavor is balanced out by the light sauce, arugula and egg on top (if you choose to add it, which you should).
+My wife got the four cheese, which had oregano, garlic, arugula, and four kinds of cheese.
+It had a considerable mozzarella flavor that is almost overpowering but great if you like a good rich cheese.
+The taste is balanced out by the light sauce, arugula and egg on top (if you choose to add it, which you should).

-Fingerlings – Small potatoes baked until they are cooked, taken out, smashed, then flash fired.
+Fingerlings – Small potatoes baked until they are cooked, taken out, smashed, then flash fried.
 Served in a cast iron with lemon aioli sauce.
 They are a superb side that is worth ordering.

 If you have any room at the end of the meal, order the cannolis.
 They are filled with chocolate, toffee, and ricotta, and they come three to an order.
-Three sounds like a lot but they are small two biters and they are the perfect way to end a meal, trust me.
+Three sounds like a lot, but they are small two biters, and are the perfect way to end a meal, trust me.

 All in all, I loved my time at Redd Wood.
-The pizza was light and bursting with flavor while the burrata, fingerlings, and the cannolis rounded it all out, a great spot for lunch in the Napa Valley.
+The pizza was light and bursting with flavor while the burrata, fingerlings, and the cannolis rounded it all out, an excellent spot for lunch in the Napa Valley.